rony0000013/rony0000013/README.md

 - 👋 Hi, I’m @rony0000013
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Btech CSE.
+- 🌱 I’m currently learning Btech CSBS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Programming Projects.
-- 📫 How to reach me on ...
+- 📫 How to reach me on Github.

 <!---
 rony0000013/rony0000013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.